WICG/turtledove/FLEDGE.md

 Optionally, `perBuyerPrioritySignals` is an object mapping string keys to Javascript numbers that can be used to dynamically compute interest group priorities before `perBuyerGroupLimits` are applied.
 See [Filtering and Prioritizing Interest Groups](#35-filtering-and-prioritizing-interest-groups) for more information.

 Optionally, `resolveToConfig` is a boolean directing the promise to resolve to a `FencedFrameConfig` if true, for use in a `<fencedframe>`, or an opaque `urn:uuid` URL otherwise, for use in an `<iframe>`.
+If the `window.FencedFrameConfig` interface is not exposed (because e.g., the script is running in an older version of Chrome that does not yet implement `FencedFrameConfig`, then the auction will _always_ yield a URN.
+Therefore, when requesting a `FencedFrameConfig` for use in a fenced frame element, you have two options:

+1. Only pass `resolveToConfig: true` in if you detect that `window.FencedFrameConfig != undefined`, or;
+1. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN

 All fields that accept arbitrary metadata objects (`auctionSignals`, `sellerSignals`, and keys of `perBuyerSignals`) must be JSON-serializable.
 All fields that specify URLs for loading scripts or JSON (`decisionLogicUrl` and `trustedScoringSignalsUrl`) must point to URLs whose responses include the HTTP response header `X-Allow-FLEDGE: true` to ensure they are allowed to be used for loading FLEDGE resources.